microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![Refresh now.](./Media/RefreshNow.png)

 ---
-# Power Query Online editor
+# Power Query Online

----

 ## Global options

-With our dataflow successfully imported and credentials set, we can now configure our development environment for authoring in the Power Query Online experience.
+With our dataflow successfully imported and credentials set, we'll now configure some settings for authoring in the Power Query Online interface which will also persist the next time we need to author new content.

 ---